3.1. Unit tests¶

 tests directory alongside the

 directory included in each module.
-For example, the BeamDyn module directory is
+For example, a module directory may be

 Each unit test must be contained in a unique file called